atsb/NakedWinQuake/README.md

 This is **WINQUAKE WITHOUT BEING BRUTALISED!** No one has "reimagined" it.
 No one has "modernised" it.
 No one has DAREd to defile its perfect, low-res, software-rendered majesty.
 This is the digital equivalent of finding a mint-condition, still-in-the-box copy of your favorite childhood toy, untouched by the greasy mitts of "progress."

+AND CHECK THIS UTTERLY SICK TECH, YA FILTHY ANIMALS:

+* MOUSE MOVEMENT SO SMOOTH, IT'S SLICKER THAN A GREASED UP VORE!
+That's right, your aim will be so buttery, so responsive, you'll be pulling off headshots in your sleep!
+It's like your mouse is directly hardwired into the frag-dimension, translating your every twitch into PURE, PIXELATED CARNAGE!
+No lag, no float, just INSTANTANEOUS GIBBING ACTION!

+* STABLE AS THE GREAT PYRAMID OF GIZA AFTER A PROTEIN SHAKE!
+Worried about this ancient beast CRUMBLING under the weight of its own awesomeness?
+FORGET IT!
+NAKED WINQUAKE is STABLE AS A CYBERNETICALLY-ENHANCED MOUNTAIN!
+We're talking rock-solid, crash-proof, THIS-THING-WILL-OUTLIVE-COCKROACHES stability!
+While other games are having digital seizures, NAKED WINQUAKE just keeps on fraggin', a relentless, unstoppable juggernaut of pure, unadulterated code perfection! (perfection for 1990's anyway)..

+* POWERED BY THE MYSTICAL INCANTATIONS OF SDL2!
+And how does this visual majesty, these 320x200 pixels of pure, unfiltered FURY, get blasted onto your screen with such pixel-perfect precision, you ask?
+We've whispered sweet nothings to the mighty SDL2, forging a sacred pact to ensure every chunky pixel is delivered with the grace of a digital ballerina and the PUNCH of a cybernetic gorilla!
+It’s the digital duct tape holding the retro dream together, smoother than a greased ogre on a slip 'n slide, ensuring this classic beast runs on whatever hunk o' junk you call a PC!

+* RUNS ON YOUR GRANDMA'S DIGITAL TOASTER (PROBABLY)!
+Think your rig is some forgotten relic from the digital dark ages?
+Is your PC cobbled together from parts you found dumpster-diving behind a CompUSA in 1997?
+FEAR NOT, LOW-SPEC LEGEND!
+NAKED WINQUAKE scoffs at your fancy, power-hungry GPUs!
+It LAUGHS in the face of your multi-core monstrosities!
+This masterpiece of software-rendered efficiency is so LIGHTWEIGHT, so UTTERLY UNBOTHERED by your lack of teraflops, IT'LL RUN ON YOUR GRANDMA'S SMART TOASTER!
+(Assuming it's got, like, a screen and some semblance of a CPU, okay?
+We're miracle workers, not actual gods... mostly.
+But it'll run on almost ANYTHING!)

 ---

 ### WARNING: NOT FOR THE FAINT OF HEART (OR THOSE BORN AFTER 1990)